If you are contemplating a divorce, we know you are facing a difficult and emotional time.

 - The right to manage and maintain the child’s passport.

-A Dallas, TX divorce lawyer can help you negotiate fair parenting rights in an agreement or help the court understand your entitlement to parenting rights in a contested divorce.
+Experienced Dallas divorce lawyers can help you negotiate fair parenting rights in an agreement or help the court understand your entitlement to parenting rights in a contested divorce.

 - Care for, control, protect, and reasonably discipline your child;